 Planning for the development of the NIAID clinical trials network on antibacterial resistance began in 2010 in connection with a larger effort to restructure NIAID’s HIV/AIDS clinical trials networks.

-This Article was submitted by Denise L Meyer, on Monday, June 17, 2013.
+This article was submitted by Denise L Meyer on June 17, 2013.